rohith-ramamoorthy/M1_Employee_Details_Management_system_util/1_Requirement/README.md

 The Employee details management system is nowadays essential for schools, colleges, private libraries, and other organizations.
 They can use this software as the purpose of maintain the records.

 # How:
-This project is implemented to maintain the recod or details of the employe by entering employee or staff id as input.
+This project is implemented to maintain the recod or details of the employee by entering employee or staff id as input.

 # High Level Requirements: